danigiri/provashell/README.md

 ls -l src/main/bash/provashell
 ```

+You can work on the `master` itself or pick the release of your choosing with
+`git tag -l`

 ### Building a deployable rpm using Maven

 This runs _provashell_'s tests and creates a rpm that that installs the script